Trianglium/wd4e/portfolio/README.md

 # Portfolio
-Capstone project for the Web Design for Everybody Specialization.
+Capstone project for the Web Design for Everybody Specialization

 ## Features